fakhraldin/mesa-git-radv-patched-25659/README.md

 the risk for breakage as low as possible.
 Primarily we want to avoid any complicated circumstances, which might be hard to debug especially for linux newbies.

-We are going to use a winemanger as an easier means to organize our wine prefixes.
+We are going to use a wine-manager as an easier means to organize our wine prefixes.
-I choose Lutris here but you can also use heroic game launcher and others.
+I choose Lutris here but you can also use heroic games launcher and others.
 The place of the settings may differ a bit, but the entered environment variables are the same.

 2.)
 Procedure: